 Premium cards and co-branded cards entice you with rewards and bonuses, but thank most of what you’ve earned is taken back when you pay the annual fee, or worse, the APR.
 With Discover, you don’t have to worry about that.

-The Discover it® Miles card has no annual fee, ever, and there’s a 14 months 0% intro APR period on purchases (when the introductory interest rate is over, the ongoing APR will apply).
+The Discover it® Miles card has no annual fee, ever, and there’s a 14 months 0% intro APR period on purchases (14.24% – 25.24% Variable after that).
 You may purchase an expensive roundtrip ticket and pay it off even during a year.

 But what’s most important, the miles that you earn with Discover never expire, so you can rack up miles for a really long time and them redeem them for travel expenses.
 By comparison, United miles only last 18 months if there’s no activity on your account.